-Final word of note regarding these tours is that there are limited spaces available.
+Our final word of note is that there are limited spaces available.
 The number of visitors who can visit Panmunjeom per day is capped by the UNC.
 Once this limit is reached, booking will no longer be possible.
 Please feel free to reach out to us regarding your preferred dates to see if there is availability before booking.

 - Need to book minimum 72 hours in advance.